uvadmt/uvadmt.github.io/src/content/syllabus.md

 [David Evans](https://www.cs.virginia.edu/evans) (evans@virginia.edu, <a href="https://www.cs.virginia.edu/evans/office">Rice 507</a>) and
 [Aidan San](https://aidansan.github.io/) (aws9xm@virginia.edu).

-You can reach both of us using [TODO](mailto://TODO").
-Please use that address for course-related messages and one of us will respond.

 <a name="meetings"></a>
 **Class Sections:** There are two sections of the course:

 - 10:00-10:50am on Mondays, Wednesdays, and Fridays in Olsson Hall 120 (David Evans)